webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

   - All data collected by Azure Monitor fits into one of two fundamental types, **metrics** and **logs**.
   - **Metrics**
     - numerical values that describe some aspect of a system at a particular point in time.
+    - Azure Monitor displays collected metrics on the **Overview** page.
+    - resources performance data and amounts consumed, stored as metric.
   - **Logs**
-    - contain different kinds of data organized into **records** with different sets of **properties** for each type. // similar to key:value of an object.
+    - contain different kinds of data organized into **records** with different sets of **properties** for each type.
+    - begins collecting data as soon as you create your Azure subscription and add resources.
+    - create or modify resources, stored in Azure Monitor activity logs.
+    - **Azure Monitor Agent**: allows you to collect internal logs from **Windows/Linux** VMs.
+    - **Data Collector API**: collect logs from any **REST API**.
+    - **Azure Monitor Analyze**: query language for logs.
 - **Respond**
   - log alerts.
+- **Tiers**
+  - Tiers of monitoring data collect by Azure Monitor:
+  - **Application**: performance and functionality of application code.
+  - **Guest OS**: collects OS logs.
+VM, on-prem or another cloud.
+  - **Azure Resource**: resource consumption by VMs, Services.
+  - **Azure Subscription**: operation and management of Azure subscription. health of Azure itself.
+  - **Azure Tenant**: tenant level services data. e.g. Entra ID
 - **Visualize**
   - viewing and interpreting metrics and logs.